renovatebot/renovate/docs/development/issue_labeling.md

 For example, use `type:bug` to label a bug type issue, and use `type:feature` for feature requests.
 Only use `type:refactor` for code changes, don't use `type:refactor` for documentation type changes.

-Use the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major version bump.
+Add the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major version bump.

 ### Priority